7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 2/solution.md

 ```

-That solution made me realize that a list comprehension is really erlang's version of a for-loop.
+That solution made me realize that a list comprehension is really erlang's version of a for-in loop.